PlatinumVox/Sai-Alawo/Alawo Complete.md

 ### Setting
 ![[Ruins.png]]
 ### Core Concepts
-This page highlights the most important aspects of the world - the core concepts of the Wildsea.
+This page highlights the most important aspects of the world - the core concepts of the Alawo world.
 If you have a little more time, the rest of the chapters delves into more detail.

 **Cultural Tension**
 Shaped by the Alboli-Nephilim War and what it took to survive it, the races have had one hundred years to create their own distinctive cultures, formed from their experiences, core beliefs, and genetic nature.
+All separated by both vast distance and dangerous ruins.

 *» What do you live for?*